Outlast 2: Plot

-Blake Langermann is an assisting cameraman for his wife Lynn, an investigative journalist, who is investigating the murder of a pregnant teenager known only as Jane Doe.
-The couple has a helicopter pilot fly them over the area where the girl possibly came from, although they crash-land in the Supai region of the Coconino County region of Arizona after being hit by a mysterious flash of light.
-When Blake wakes up after the crash he finds the pilot skinned alive and his wife missing.
+Assisting cameraman Blake Langermann works for his wife Lynn, an investigative journalist, who is investigating the murder of a pregnant teenager only known as Jane Doe.
+The couple has a helicopter pilot fly them over the area where Jane Doe possibly came from, but they are suddenly hit by a mysterious blinding light and the helicopter crash-lands in the Supai region of Coconino County, Arizona.
+When Blake wakes up after the crash, he finds the pilot skinned alive and Lynn missing.

-Blake makes his way to a nearby town, Temple Gate, where he learns that the residents sacrificed all their children in the name of God.
-Blake eventually locates Lynn in a chapel, captured by a violent and delirious Christian cult led by preacher Sullivan Knoth, who rapes the women of Temple Gate and, once they are pregnant, executes them on suspicion of carrying the Anti-Christ.
-Knoth claims that Temple Gate lies on the mouth of Hell, and that Lynn is pregnant with the Anti-Christ.
-They escape the chapel, but Lynn falters, suffering from stomach cramps.
-The couple is separated when Lynn is kidnapped by a Satanic splinter group known as the Heretics and their androgynous leader Val, who wish to hasten the end of days by witnessing the birth of the Anti-Christ.
+Blake makes his way to the nearby town of Temple Gate, where he learns that the residents sacrificed all their children in the name of God, and eventually locates Lynn in a chapel.
+She is being held hostage by a violent, delirious Christian cult led by preacher Sullivan Knoth, who rapes the local women and, once they are pregnant, executes them on suspicion of carrying the Antichrist.
+Knoth claims that Temple Gate lies on the mouth of Hell, and that Lynn is pregnant with said offspring.
+The couple escape the chapel, but Lynn falters, suffering from stomach cramps.
+They are separated when Lynn is kidnapped by a Satanic splinter group known as the 'Heretics' and their androgynous leader Val, who wish to hasten Judgement Day by witnessing the Antichrist's birth.

-Blake is rescued by a man named Ethan who has left Knoth's cult and gives him refuge in his home.
-It is revealed that Ethan's daughter Anna Lee is Jane Doe after he explains that he helped her escape Temple Gate.
-As Blake rests, Marta, an imposing woman wielding a large pickaxe and who is one of Knoth's executioners, suddenly breaks into Ethan's home and murders him.
-Blake flees to another chapel, where he learns from a tortured Heretic being interrogated by Knoth that Lynn was taken to the mines near Temple Gate.
+As Blake is rescued by a local named Ethan, who has left Knoth's cult, and gives him refuge in his home, it is revealed that Ethan's daughter Anna Lee is Jane Doe after he explains that he helped her escape Temple Gate.
+While Blake rests, Marta, a gigantic and imposing woman wielding a large pickaxe and one of Knoth's executioners, breaks into Ethan's home and murders him after accusing him of heresy.
+Blake flees through town from Marta and the cult to another chapel, where he learns while hidden from a tortured Heretic being interrogated by Knoth that Lynn was taken to the mines near Temple Gate.